 You know what poses most threat to someone’s safety?
 Themselves.
 The irony of domestic violence is that the person in danger becomes safe when they’re ready to become safe.
 When they are ready to do what they need to do to BE safe.
 The onus is on them.

 You’re a stranger and you seeing their face, in the cases of the women I work with, is not an issue for the reasons you may think.
 Stop watching so many films.
 We’re not living in a crime thriller.
 These are real people, with real lives and actually keeping them invisible if it’s not necessary to their safety puts them at more risk.
 They must always have agency in this.
 Nobody else gets to decide how safe or unsafe they are or should be.

 If they want me to put their photos online – and they’re usually happier about Twitter than Facebook because, as I said, of their families – then that’s what I’m going to do.
 I will use their names, unless it’s important I don’t.
+More and more, they are asking me to use their real names or tag them into posts.
 Sometimes they want me to share their words with people.
 So I’m going to do that.
 If they want you to see them, and know them, then that’s what’s going to happen.
 Get this in your heads: secret squirrel antics are ineffective, not necessary, and are actually more harmful to the people they are supposed to protect.
 This is not just my opinion, but the view of the senior practitioners I deal with and have talked at length about this with.
 And they run refuge organisations, which have safe houses.